isabella-madiedo/Diabetes-Datathon/README.md

 They have hired you, a team of Data Analysts, to spend the 2 weeks of the Datathon performing data analysis and visualisation, to inform their approach.

 ### :white_check_mark: Contents

-1. Data cleaning and preprocessing
+1. Data Cleaning and Preprocessing
-   i.
-Data Inspection
+   1. Data Inspection
-   ii.
-Handling Outliers
+   2. Handling Outliers
-   iii.
-Handling Missing Values
+   3. Handlign Missing Values
-   iv.
-Univariate Analysis
+   4. Univariate Analysis

-2. Exploratory Data Analysis
+3. Exploratory Data Analysis
-   i.
-Bivariate analysis
+   1. Bivariate Analysis
-   ii.
-Multivariate analysis
+   2. Multivariate Analysis
-   iii.
-Hypothesis Testing
+   3. Hypothesis Testing